agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

   - Set up VPC, subnets, security groups, Lambda function configuration, API Gateway, and IAM roles using Terraform.
 5. What steps are required to automate testing and deployment using GitLab CI/CD? (e.g., writing scripts, setting up pipelines)
   - Write test scripts for API endpoints, set up GitLab pipelines for automated testing (unit, integration) and deployment to AWS.
+6. How will Docker be integrated for API containerization?
+   - Use Docker to containerize the API for simplified deployment.

 **Scope: Define the boundaries of your project.
 For example:**
 1. Which parts of AWS will you use?
 (Avoid making it too complex at first)
+   - AWS Components: Focus on using AWS Lambda and API Gateway for initial setup.
   - Utilize AWS Lambda and API Gateway
 2. What level of complexity will your API have?
 (Start with a simple one and maybe add features later)
   - Begin with a simple API